Pain · Positioning

 What this work does not include.

 No legal services.
 No US entity formation.
 No E-2, L-1, EB-5, or O-1 visa work.
 No US tax structuring or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
 No FTC or advertising-law review.
-No M&A advisory.
+No M&A transaction work.
 These belong with counsel on both sides of the corridor.
 The firm works inside the parameters they set.
 When a marketing decision carries legal, regulatory, or claim-substantiation implications, the firm flags it and defers before execution.

 If the engineering is real and the US scan keeps missing it, describe the file.

-Send the US site, the deck, two competitor surfaces the firm reads as too loud, and the home-market site.
+Share the US site, the deck, two competitor surfaces the firm reads as too loud, and the home-market site.
 Response within one business day.

-Start the conversation
+Start the inquiry

-Start the conversation
+Start the inquiry